 Children and books have always been a priority to me.
 Although I graduated from The Ohio State University with a Bachelor of Science in English Education and loved teaching English in the Dublin City Schools, once I was able to stay home to raise my kids full-time, I did!

 Wanting to find a church close by, we began attending Cross Point in 2015 shortly after we moved to the area and immediately felt welcomed and a part of the CP family.
 Along with homeschooling my kids (now adults) for four years, I also have over ten years of experience in graphic design and office administration.
-In my free time, I enjoy hosting friends, experimenting with art, hikes in the woods with my husband, yard work, cleaning, and crafts with my granddaughter.
+In my free time, I enjoy hosting friends, experimenting with art, hikes in the woods with my husband, yard work, cleaning, and crafts with my youngest daughter.

 If I could have lunch with someone from the Bible other than Jesus, I would have to choose Esther, Joseph, or Daniel.
 All three found themselves in bad situations out of no fault of their own but demonstrated incredible faith in God, making life-risking, courageous choices that saved the lives of their people so they could continue the path to Jesus.
 I would love to hear their stories first-person and learn how they kept their focus on God in such trials.